Privacy Policy

 Legal basis

-By using this website, information (e.g. IP address, device, browser and operating system data) or information (e.g. cookies, local storage, session storage) may be accessed or stored on your end devices.
+By using this website, information (e.g., IP address, device, browser and operating system data) may be accessed or stored (e.g., cookies, local storage, session storage) on your devices.
 This access or storage may involve further processing of personal data within the meaning of the GDPR.

-In cases where such access to information or such storage of information is absolutely necessary to provide the expressly requested services (hereinafter "necessary services"), this is done on the basis of Section 25 Paragraph 2 No. 2 TDDDG.
-In these cases, data processing takes place in accordance with Art.
-6 (1) lit. b GDPR, insofar as the processing is necessary to fulfil a contract or to carry out pre-contractual measures, and otherwise on the basis of Art.
-6 (1) lit. f GDPR, whereby we have a legitimate interest in the technically error-free and smooth provision of the basic functions of our services.
+In cases where such access to information or such storage of information is absolutely necessary for the provision of the expressly requested services (hereinafter referred to as "necessary services"), this is done on the basis of Section 25 Paragraph 2 No. 2 TDDDG.
+In these cases, data processing is carried out in accordance with Article 6 paragraph 1 letter. b GDPR, insofar as the processing is necessary for the performance of a contract or for the implementation of pre-contractual measures, and otherwise on the basis of Art.
+6 para.
+1 lit. f GDPR, whereby we have a legitimate interest in the technically flawless and smooth provision of the basic functions of our services.

 Use of cookies and similar technologies

-Cookies are text files that are stored in the Internet browser or by the Internet browser on your device.
-They include a name, a value, the storing domain and an expiration date.
-Cookies are stored either temporarily for the duration of a session (session cookies) or permanently (permanent cookies) on your device.
+Cookies are text files that are stored in or by the internet browser on your device.
+They include a name, a value, the storing domain, and an expiration date.
+Cookies are stored on your device either temporarily for the duration of a session (session cookies) or permanently (persistent cookies).
 Cookies can also be removed manually.
-When a user visits a website, a cookie may be stored on the user's operating system.
-For example, cookies contain a characteristic string of characters that enables the browser to be uniquely identified when you visit the website again and helps us to recognize you when you return to our website.
+When a user visits a website, a cookie can be stored on the user's operating system.
+Cookies contain, for example, a characteristic string that allows the browser to be uniquely identified when the website is visited again and helps us to recognize you when you return to our website.

-We also use entries in Web Storage (Local Storage or Session Storage).
+In addition, we use entries in Web Storage (Local Storage or Session Storage).
 They include a name and a value.
-Information in session storage is deleted after the session, while information in local storage has no expiration date and is generally stored unless a mechanism for deletion has been set up (e.g. storing a local storage with a time entry).
-Information in local and session storage can also be removed manually.
+Information in Session Storage is deleted after the session, while information in Local Storage has no expiration date and is generally stored unless a deletion mechanism has been set up (e.g., storing Local Storage with a time entry).
+Information in Local and Session Storage can also be removed manually.

 We also use pixels.
-They are tiny graphics loaded by a provider which make it possible to recognise visitors through the automatic transmission of connection data and, for example, to determine whether an email has been opened or a website has been visited.
-The use of pixels can be prevented, for example, by blocking images, for example in emails, although this will severely restrict the display.
+They are tiny graphics loaded by a provider, which make it possible to recognize visitors through the automatic transmission of connection data and, for example, to determine whether an email has been opened or a website has been visited.
+The use of pixels can be prevented, for example, by blocking images, such as in emails, although this severely restricts the display.

-In addition, we use programming codes such as JavaScript, which can, for example, set cookies and web storage or actively collect information from the end device.
-JavaScript can be blocked by setting the browser, but most services will then no longer work.
+In addition, we use programming code such as JavaScript, which can, for example, set cookies and web storage or actively collect information from the end device.
+JavaScript can be blocked through a browser setting, but most services will then no longer function.

-These technologies can be used to create so-called “fingerprints,” i.e. usage profiles that can recognize visitors without the use of cookies or web storage.
+These technologies can potentially be used to create so-called "fingerprints", i.e., usage profiles that can recognize visitors even without the use of cookies or web storage.

-Most browsers are set by default to accept cookies, the execution of scripts and the display of graphics.
-However, you can usually adjust your browser settings to refuse all or certain cookies, to delete them after the session, or to block scripts and graphics.
-If you completely block the storage of cookies, the display of graphics and the execution of scripts, our services are unlikely to function or will not function smoothly.
+Most browsers are set by default to accept cookies, the execution of scripts, and the display of graphics.
+However, you can usually adjust your browser settings to reject all or certain cookies, delete them after the session, or block scripts and graphics.
+If you completely block the storage of cookies, the display of graphics and the execution of scripts, our services are likely to not work or not function smoothly.

 Essential & Functional

-Necessary services are required to provide essential functionality.
-This includes, in particular, the delivery of content via Content Delivery Networks (CDN), the integration of form fields, fonts, and scripts, the management of embedded content, and the integration of the Consent Management Platform (CMP).
+Necessary services are required to provide the absolutely essential functions.
+This includes in particular the delivery of content via Content Delivery Networks (CDN), the integration of form fields, fonts and scripts, the management of integrated content and the integration of the Consent Management Platform (CMP).

-We use Content Delivery Networks (CDN) to embed content such as videos, images, fonts and programming scripts on our website.
-For this purpose we involve the following providers:
+We use Content Delivery Networks (CDN) to integrate content such as videos, images, fonts and programming scripts into our website.
+For this purpose, we involve the following providers:

 • Cloudflare from Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA;